bkk443/IgGM_2025/README.md

 Our model and code are released under MIT License, and can be freely used for both academic and commercial purposes.

-If you would like to work directly with the commercial team, please contact the commercial team at leslielwang@tencent.com.
+If you have any questions, please contact the IgGM team at wangrubo@hotmail.com, wufandi@outlook.com.

 ## 📋️Citing IgGM